The project management is responsible for the content of the information provided.

 Quelles sont les particularités de ce projet?

-The team has successfully completed the first phase of the project during which a suite of sensor systems has been selected and carefully evaluated.
+The team has successfully completed the project and has selected and evaluated a suite of sensor systems.
 A prototype has been built up, such that it can be used as a testing platform during the project.
-With this prototype the team has been able to collect invaluable data sets, which will form a fundamental component for the development work in the second stage of the project.
+With this prototype the team has been able to collect invaluable data sets, which formed a fundamental component for the development work of the project.

 Revue de presse